 This nifty herb garden is also a fish tank.
 It could also make a fun family project for dads with young kids.

 For the dad who wants to push his creative side

 For dads who are looking to move forward in their careers or simply get better at their favorite hobby, Masterclass offers courses taught by living legends like David Lynch, Frank Gehry, Annie Leibovitz, and Spike Lee.
 Memberships start at $15 a month (billed annually) for access to hundreds of virtual classes.

 For the dad who needs more rest

-For the dad who cooks in style
+For the traveling dad

-For the dad who grows everything
+For the dad who makes a mean guacamole